apmckinlay/insidesuneido/index.md

 - Has its own byte code and interpreter
 - Suneido values (including integers and strings) implement the Value interface
 - Uses panic and recover to implement exceptions
+- Aiming to work in both 32 and 64 bit

 **_suneido.js_** - JavaScript